-Because this fee is collected upon completed attendance at the two-day in-person training, there is not a scenario in which a client(s) would have paid for the training and not received that service, so item 1 of this fee is non-refundable.
-Clients will be welcomed to the two-day in-person training only after the review, approval, and interagency agreement signing with their networking agency; therefore, no scenario would exist in which a client has submitted this installment but not received this service outlined in item 2 above, so this portion of this fee is non-refundable.
-Additionally, case service planning and an executed Service Plan will occur in all cases before a client's attendance at in-person training, and therefore again no scenario would exist in which a client(s) has submitted this installment but not received case service planning, so item 3 of this fee is non-refundable.
+Because this fee is collected upon completion of Spence-Chapin's facilitated trainings, there is not a scenario in which a client(s) would have paid for the training and not received that service, so item 1 of this fee is non-refundable.
+Clients will be welcomed to the trainings only after the review, approval, and interagency agreement signing with their networking agency; therefore, no scenario would exist in which a client has submitted this installment but not received this service outlined in item 2 above, so this portion of this fee is non-refundable.
+Additionally, case service planning and an executed Service Plan will occur in all cases before a client's attendance at the trainings, and therefore again no scenario would exist in which a client(s) has submitted this installment but not received case service planning, so item 3 of this fee is non-refundable.
 If a networking client discontinues working with Spence-Chapin after payment of this Second Installment but before Spence-Chapin has provided and reviewed country-specific home study guidelines with the Networking Agency, a pro-rated \$250 is refundable from item 4 above.

-&lt;sup>12 If clients are dissatisfied with the quality of services received, they should contact Spence-Chapin's Finance Department.
+If clients are dissatisfied with the quality of services received, they should contact Spence-Chapin's Finance Department.